中文 TürkçeJurisdictionThere is the system of specialized commercial courts in Russia called

 The court is responsible for the determining the content of foreign law, if applicable to the relationship of the parties, with due account to “its official interpretation, application and doctrine in the relevant foreign state”.
 In practice, the court relies on the legal opinion obtained by the party from foreign attorneys.

 The final decision is announced at the conclusion of the last hearings, after a brief (5-20 minutes or more) recess in which the judge considers the matter.
-A written decision in full, with statement of evidence on which it is based, legal norms which guided the court and other reasoning, shall be issued within 5 days (practically, 2-4 weeks).
+A written decision in full, with statement of evidence on which it is based, legal norms which guided the court and other reasoning, shall be issued within 2 weeks.

-The court decision enters into force 30 days after issuance, unless it is appealed (which must be done within 30 days).
-If appealed, the decision enters into force from the date of the final ruling by the court of appeal, unless it amends or annuls the decision.
+The court decision enters into force 30 days after it has been rendered, unless it is appealed (which must be done within 30 days).
+If appealed, the decision enters into force from the date of the final ruling by the court of appeal, unless it reverses the decision.

 1) regional courts of appeal;